 3. No more than three appeals will be allowed per student per entire academic career at UNO.

-1. Appeal Denied: If the appeal is denied, students will receive an email notification as to what steps they can take, if any, to regain aid eligibility.
+1. Appeal Denied: If your appeal is denied, you will receive an email notification as to what steps they can take, if any, to regain aid eligibility.

-2. SAP Probation: financial aid eligibility is reinstated for one semester only, with the expectation that all SAP standards will be met after that semester.
-Upon review, if all SAP standards are not being met in that timeframe, students will then become ineligible for aid.
+2. SAP Probation: Financial aid eligibility is reinstated for one semester only, with the expectation that all SAP standards will be met after that semester.
+Upon review, if all SAP standards are not being met in this timeframe, students will then become ineligible for aid.

-3. SAP Academic Plan: in cases where an appeal is approved, but it is not possible to meet all SAP standards in one semester, students will be prescribed an individualized academic plan.
-Students will remain aid eligible as long as they continue to meet the plan.
-If students cease to meet the plan criteria before they meet the minimum SAP standards, they will then become ineligible for aid.
+3. SAP Academic Plan: In cases where an appeal is approved, but it is not possible to meet all SAP standards in one semester, you will be prescribed an individualized academic plan.
+You will remain aid eligible as long as they continue to meet the plan.
+If you cease to meet the plan criteria before they meet the minimum SAP standards, you will then become ineligible for aid.

 The University of Nebraska and its campuses have promulgated various policies, regulations, statements of purpose and operation, while adhering to the principles deemed necessary for functioning as institutions of higher education.
 The University of Nebraska at Omaha, with the counsel and advice of students, faculty and staff, has identified and compiled what are thought to be some of the most basic and important statements of policy especially as they relate to students.